European Inland Waterways

 Welcome to the European Inland Waterways Section

-There are almost 30,000 kilometres of rivers and canals in mainland Europe.
-Cruising Association (CA) members have been enjoying them safely for decades, using the wealth of free information and advice available through the CA’s European Inland Waterways Section (EIWS) as well as the opportunity membership provides of networking with others travelling the European waterways ‘in real time’.
+There are almost 30,000kms of rivers and canals in mainland Europe.
+Cruising Association (CA) members have been enjoying them safely for decades, using the wealth of free information and advice available through the CA’s European Inland Waterways Section (EIWS) as well as the opportunity membership provides of networking with others with long experience of travelling the European waterways.

-The Section currently publishes six full colour guides covering the inland waterways of France, Belgium, Germany and the Netherlands – all of which are free for members to download.
-They consist of a long-established 220-page guide to Cruising the Inland Waterways of France and Belgium; a 256-page guide to 50 Great Inland Cruising Routes in The Netherlands; a 66-page guide to Through the Netherlands via the Standing Mast Routes, a 20-page guide to The German Rhine, a 52-page guide on Cruising the River Moselle/Mosel and a 136-page guide Through France via the Inland Waterways.
+We in the EIWS are also the biggest publishers of inland waterways cruising guides in English, with a total of 25 guides to the inland waterways of France, Belgium, Germany and the Netherlands – all of which are free for members to download (or for non-members to purchase).
+These include eight major guides: a 107-page 'start up' guide entitled An Introduction to the European Inland Waterways; a long-established Cruising the Inland Waterways of France and Belgium; a 256-page guide to 50 Great Inland Cruising Routes in The Netherlands; a 66-page guide to Through the Netherlands via the Standing Mast Routes, a 136-page guide Through France via the Inland Waterways; a 52-page guide on Cruising the River Moselle/Mosel; a 92-page guide to Cruising the Dutch Islands of the Waddenzee and a 20-page guide to The German Rhine.

-All guides are in full colour and are regularly updated and incorporate numerous hyperlinks to a wealth of additional information.
-CA members benefit additionally from hyperlinks to the CA's highly successful app, CAptain's Mate, to obtain the most up to date information on mooring locations and navigation restrictions as it is posted.
+All guides are in full colour, regularly updated (usually annually) with the help of EIWS members actively cruising the waterways.
+They are available in both A4 printed and PDF versions for use on a mobile phone or tablet.
+The PDF versions incorporate numerous hyperlinks to a wealth of additional information when online.
+CA members benefit additionally from cross-references to the CA's highly successful app, CAptain's Mate, to obtain the most up-to-date information on mooring locations and navigation restrictions as it is posted.

 Non-members may also purchase the guides - either in downloadable PDF form from the CA's digital store Shopify or in print form from the print-on-demand publishers Lulu.
 For further details of all the guides see the CA Shop.

-In addition to the invaluable and up to date information these guides provide, purchasers of all the PDF versions and selected printed versions who wish to join the CA online can benefit from a 25% discount offer on their first year's membership subscription!
-You'll find details of this offer in every guide from which the discount is applicable.
+In addition to the invaluable information these publications provide, purchasers of the six major guides who subsequently decide to join the CA online can benefit from a 20% discount offer on their first year's membership subscription!

 Meanwhile, click on this link for a free 'taster' of the Cruising the Inland Waterways of France and Belgium guide (which includes moorings and other details of the Canal du Centre).